header.php

 $20 – $30

 The American Heritage Museum in Hudson, Massachusetts, boasts an impressive aviation collection that captivates enthusiasts and history buffs alike.
-Among our highlights are the L-5 Stinson OY-1 Sentinel Okinawa campaign medical evacuation plane, Bazooka Charlie’s famous L-4 Grasshopper “Rosie the Rocketer” and the German Fieseler Fi156 Storch reconnaissance aircraft.
+Among our highlights are the L-5 Stinson OY-1 Sentinel Okinawa campaign medical evacuation plane, Bazooka Charlie’s famous L-4 Grasshopper “Rosie the Rocketer”, the German Fieseler Fi156 Storch reconnaissance aircraft and the Vietnam War F-105 Thunderchief.
 The museum also features early aircraft such as the 1909 Curtiss Pusher, representing the pioneering era of flight.
 Visitors can explore aircraft from various periods, including World War I and II, the Korean War, and the Vietnam War.
 Our immersive exhibits and authentic aircraft displays offer a unique opportunity to experience the evolution of aviation history firsthand.

 On September 13th and 14th we will showcase several of the American Heritage Museum’s most rare aircraft as part of our History Takes Flight aviation weekend.
 This is a great event where you will see several rare historic aircraft take to the skies during the exhibition.
-Hear about the amazing history behind each aircraft from aviation experts and get a close look at the aircraft that defined the brave pilots who flew them.
+Hear incredible stories about the pilots and amazing history behind each aircraft from aviation experts and veterans.
+Get a close look at the aircraft that defined the brave pilots who flew them.

 All three museums will be open: The American Heritage Museum, The Historic Aviation Hangar and Classic Automobile Barn.
 This is a unique opportunity to see some of the world’s most rare aircraft, extraordinary American classic automobiles, historic tanks, armored vehicles, military artifacts and much more.
 There is over 100,000 square feet of space within the American Heritage Museum and Hangar combined.